There are plenty of businesses like yours.

 Now it’s up to you to get your head around it and choose your own celebrity.4 exercises to create a brand voice that stands out #copywriting #brandvoice #brandpersonality Click To Tweet

-2. The ambience
+2. The living room

 Imagine your website is a living room.
 What would it look like?